From jail, Venezuela protest leader urges resistance

 "WAR ZONE" IN WEST VENEZUELA

-Once again, the worst trouble on Friday appeared to be in the western border town of San Cristobal, which residents are calling a "war zone," with running battles between students and security forces on barricaded streets for days.
+Once again, the worst trouble on Friday appeared to be in the western border town of San Cristobal, which residents are calling a "war zone," with running battles for days between students and security forces on barricaded streets.

 Venezuela's military has moved into the town in force, residents say, with helicopters and planes flying overhead.